The ecological drama fails to break the surface.

 It seems at first Blueback will show this hidden part of Australia in all its glory and expose the danger it faces from human hubris.
 In the opening credit sequence, marine biologist Abby (Mia Wasikowska), swims past a whale shark, a school of manta rays and other living wonders as she gathers samples for her studies of the Ningaloo Reef.
 It’s heartbreaking then when she stops before a skeletal field of bleached coral, reminding us not all is well down there.
 “Your home is dying,” she tells some captive fish after studying a coral sample under the microscope.
 “And I don’t know how to help.”

 Her lab work is suddenly interrupted when her mother (Elizabeth Alexander) suffers a stroke.
-As she makes the trip back home, Abby flashes back to how her mom (now played by Radha Mitchell), an abalone fisher, taught her to deep dive, to love the underwater world and its denizens, and to display proper respect to the latter and their home, a respect sadly too many others didn’t and still don’t share.
+As she makes the trip back home, Abby flashes back to how her mom (now played by Radha Mitchell), an abalone fisher, taught her to deep dive, to love the underwater world and its denizens and to properly respect both, a respect sadly too many others didn’t and still don’t share.
 During one such deep-diving lesson, she encountered a Western blue groper, one of the largest of the reef’s bony fish species.
 Instead of fleeing, the fish approached Abby as she reached out to it, and seemed to reciprocate her affection.
 The Blueback of the title, it winds up being the other major figure of any species to influence Abby’s life.

 From then on, the bulk of the movie focuses on the younger Abby, played by Ariel Donoghue as a child and by Ilsa Fogg as a teenager.
 And unfortunately, the movie then settles into the familiar trappings of the socially-aware coming-of-age storyline.
 Despite her top billing, Wasikowska is absent for much of the middle section of the film, with Fogg and Mitchell taking center stage.
 Instead of going back beneath the ocean to visit the undersea wonders that captured Abby’s heart and mind and that she has devoted herself to protecting, the movie focuses instead on the activism of her mother and others in their tightly-knit coastal community as they fight against an unwanted housing development.
 And so, we get plenty of over-familiar scenes of protest rallies and mother-daughter arguments and not enough of the unfamiliar, the undersea marvels placed in peril by urban planners.